namkoong-lab/QGym/README.md

 experiment_name: 'reentrant_5_cmuq'
 ```

+Further description of each field:
+- `env`: refers to the file located under `configs/env`.
+Use tihs file to define parameters for queuing network.
+See section [Defining a Queueing Network](#defining-a-queueing-network) for more details.
+- `model`:  refers to the file located under `configs/model`.
+Use this file to define parameters for routing policy.
+See section [Defining a Queueing Policy](#defining-a-queuing-policy) for more details.
+- `script`: refers to the file located under `configs/scripts`.
+Use this file to (1) define arrival and service patterns as functions of time and using parameters specified in `env` file; (2) Specify which policy class to use and create policy using parameters specified in `model` file; (3) train and evaluate the policy and output loss log under `logs/{experiment_name}`.

 ## Defining a Queueing Network

 The queueing network is defined in the `configs/env` directory.
 Each YAML file contains the following keys: